milangmatt/OOP_JS3/src/module_5/M5_p5_swing_components/README.md

 ```

 Every required package is imported<br>
-The swing and awt packages are imported for the components and their event subclasses has bee imported to implement there events and perform necessary action.
+The `swing` and `awt` packages are imported for the components and their `event` subclasses has been imported to implement there events and perform necessary action.

 ### Creating the constructor